Polygon-free: Unconstrained Scene Text Detection with Box Annotations: Abstract

 \section{Abstract}

 Although a polygon is a more accurate representation than an upright bounding box for text detection, the annotations of polygons are extremely expensive and challenging.
-Unlike existing works that employ fully-supervised training with polygon annotations, we propose a novel text detection system termed SelfText Beyond Polygon~(SBP) with Bounding Box Supervision~(BBS) and Dynamic Self Training~(DST), where training a polygon-based text detector with only a limited set of upright bounding box annotations.
+Unlike existing works that employ fully-supervised training with polygon annotations, this study proposes an unconstrained text detection system termed Polygon-free~(PF), in which most existing polygon-based text detectors~(\eg{PSENet~\cite{psenet},DB~\cite{liao2020real}}) are trained with only upright bounding box annotations.
+Our core idea is to transfer knowledge from synthetic data to real data to enhance the supervision information of upright bounding boxes.
+This is made possible with a simple segmentation network, namely Skeleton Attention Segmentation Network~(SASN), that includes three vital components~(\ie{channel attention, spatial attention and skeleton attention map}) and one soft cross-entropy loss.

-For BBS, we firstly utilize the synthetic data with character-level annotations to train a Skeleton Attention Segmentation Network~(SASN).
-Then the box-level annotations are adopted to guide the generation of high-quality polygon-liked pseudo labels, which can be used to train any detectors.
-In this way, our method achieves the same performance as text detectors trained with polygon annotations~(\textbf{ \ie{ both are 85.0\% F-score for PSENet on ICDAR2015}} ).
-For DST, through dynamically removing the false alarms, it is able to leverage limited labeled data as well as massive unlabeled data to further outperform the expensive baseline.
-We hope SBP can provide a new perspective for text detection to save huge labeling costs.
-Code is available at: \href{https://github.com/weijiawu/Unconstrained-Text-Detection-with-Box-Supervisionand-Dynamic-Self-Training}{{$\tt github.com/weijiawu/SBP$}}.